-The resource management group involves the administration, application and enforcement of the Operative Waitomo District Plan and District Planning.
+This group involves the administration, application and enforcement of the Operative Waitomo District Plan and District Planning.

 District Plan Administration covers the planning functions under the Resource Management Act 1991(RMA), including the processing, issuing, and monitoring of resource consents, designations and other application types.
 It also includes monitoring compliance with the Operative Waitomo District Plan.